D4Enjoyer/poe-trade-misc-script/README.md

 ### Fuzzy search

-Inserts "~" to the search bar and stat filters on the trade website in order to enable fuzzy search.
-When using "*" as a wild-card in custom searches, fuzzy search will be automatically disabled.
+Inserts a tilde (~) to the search bar and stat filters on the trade website in order to enable fuzzy search.
+When using an asterisk (\*) as a wild-card in custom searches, fuzzy search will be automatically disabled.
 Starting a search with a space will disable it aswell.

 ### Open Exchange filters